Performance Training for the Legal Profession.

 - Candidate attorneys and pupil advocates

-PMRI addresses lawyer burnout, cognitive overload in legal practice, attorney stress management, and lawyer resilience through evidence-based neuroscience training — not wellness programmes.
+PMRI addresses lawyer burnout, cognitive overload in legal practice, attorney stress management, and lawyer resilience through evidence-based neuroscience training built for the specific conditions of legal work.

 - Workshops: half-day and full-day, in person or online